 This article is contributed by Murad Bushnaq, Founder and CEO of Morweb.

-By pairing your newfound knowledge with a content management system (CMS) built for nonprofits, you’ll be well on your way to successfully integrating your nonprofit website with social media.
-Let’s dive right in!
+By pairing your newfound knowledge with a content management system (CMS) built for nonprofits, you’ll be well on your way to boost your follower count and site visitors.
+Let’s begin.

 1. Share your website content

-Your website is a treasure trove of information and resources that can be easily transformed into engaging social media posts.
-This is a great strategy for improving content creation on your social media profiles, as you’ll begin to create natural opportunities for social media followers to explore your website.
+Your nonprofit website contains a wealth of information and resources that can be easily transformed into engaging social media posts.
+This is an effective strategy for improving content creation on your social media profiles, as you’ll begin to create natural opportunities for social media followers to explore your website.

 - Podcasts.
-Similar to video, audio content is also excellent for sharing on social media.
 If your nonprofit records a regular podcast or appears on a guest podcast, share snippets of the episode(s) on social media and direct followers to your website to listen to the full thing.
-A podcast can be a great outlet for helping your community of supporters get to know your staff and volunteers through interviews, drumming up excitement for upcoming events, and discussing current events or societal issues related to your cause.
+A podcast can be a great outlet for helping your supporters get to know your staff and volunteers through interviews, drumming up excitement for upcoming events, and discussing current events or societal issues related to your cause.

 2. Encourage sharing with social media buttons

 Putting social media buttons on your blog posts, web pages, and donation form can empower your supporters to share these resources on their own feeds when it’s fresh on their minds.
 With one easy click, they’re on their way to creating a post about your nonprofit for their followers to see.

-Whatever buttons you decide to include on your web pages, make sure they are prominently displayed.
-You can even design them to match the branding of your website, including the typography and color scheme, so that they blend nicely with your site.
+Once you launch your social sharing buttons, place them by your navigation bar to make sure they’re prominently displayed on relevant web pages.
+You can also design them to match the branding of your website, including the typography and color scheme, so that they blend nicely with your site.

 3. Add social media live feeds to your homepage

-If your nonprofit CMS offers a social media module, you can easily add social media live feeds to your website’s homepage.
+If your nonprofit CMS offers a social media module, you can easily add social media live feeds to your website.
 Live feeds automatically update when you post on social media to display your new content.
-Similar to choosing which social platforms to add social sharing buttons for, make sure you’re choosing your most active accounts to showcase in a live feed, as this will ensure your supporters are seeing fresh content.
+Choose your most active accounts to showcase in a live feed, as this will ensure your supporters are seeing fresh content.

 4. Use social media as a fundraising tool

 Both your website and social media profiles can help you pull in online donations for your cause.
-And when you combine your efforts using both of these tools, you can boost the support your organization is receiving.
+By leveraging both of these tools together, you can boost the support your organization is receiving.
 To do so, you’ll need to encourage both your social media followers and website visitors to use the online giving tools hosted on your website.

 Here are a few ideas for getting started:

 - Set up a Facebook fundraiser that leads supporters to your online donation page.
 Facebook is an excellent platform for online crowdfunding.
 Because Facebook handles payment processing fees, 100% of the money raised goes directly to your organization.
 For the Facebook fundraiser, your supporters will use Facebook Pay, but make sure to include a link to your donation page on your fundraising page to encourage additional contributions after the campaign ends and even sign up for monthly giving.

 - Share information about how to increase impact on your social media profiles.
-Donors love to find easy ways to make more of a difference in the causes they care about.
-Often, the only thing holding them back from doing so is a lack of information.
-You can bridge this information gap by posting about ways that donors can easily give more.
-For example, if you partner with a matching gifts software vendor to embed a matching gifts database on your donation page, you can create a related social media post.
+Post on social media about ways that donors can easily give more.
+For example, if you partner with a matching gift company to embed a matching gifts database on your donation page, you can create a related social media post.
 In your post, you could discuss how to check whether you qualify for matching gifts and share it with your donors so they can take advantage of their employers’ corporate philanthropy efforts.
-Similarly, you could share information about your monthly giving or planned giving programs.